Step 1

 Invite Community & Professionals

-Share your competition link with community members, and industry professionals.
-They’ll click the Judge or Partner sign-up buttons to confirm their engagement and request access.
-Learn more.
+Share your competition link with community members and industry professionals.
+They’ll choose judge (score with a rubric) or partner (leave encouragement/comments) and request access.

 Step 4